Ycristian01/book-library-management/README.md

 ### Database Setup

 The PostgreSQL database will be automatically initialized when starting with Docker Compose.
-Also run the `initialize-books.sql` queries to create the books table and add some test data.
+Also it will automatically create the `books` table with some test data.

 ## 📁 Project Structure